The Clare School caters for pupils with sensory and / or physical needs and has Specialist Special School Status in Sensory / Physical.

 We are also gradually increasing the number of Sound-Field Systems fitted within the school.
 The systems directly link to pupil FM systems and improve the listening conditions for all pupils.

 All pupils at The Clare School are encouraged and taught to be as independent as possible.
 Pupils who are visually impaired and who will benefit from mobility and orientation training are taught by the County Rehabilitation Officer and the school’s Teacher of the Visually Impaired.

 Pupils who are visually impaired and who have more complex physical and / or learning needs are able to develop orientation skills through the use of tactile trails, markers and landmarks.

 Where appropriate, pupils are also able to complete the TITAN programme.
 The programme is for students who have difficulty with their pedestrian skills and in using public transport.
 It raises their levels of confidence and self-esteem, and gives them the opportunity and entitlement to be proficient in independent travel skills.

 The Clare School has a Sensory Support Centre where the Head of Sensory Support / Teacher of the Visually Impaired, the Teacher of the Deaf and the Primary Sensory (pre-formal) groups are based.The centre is acoustically treated and houses a state-of-the art Sensory Studio and a new Assessment & Training Room.

 All of the ‘Pre-formal’ classes have ceiling mounted hoists and some classes have their own sensory studio and soft-play area.

-The school also has a wide range of sensory resources used to stimulate / develop specific senses, for supporting communication and for facilitating curriculum access, such as Braille / MOON embossed, talking or light/music toys and equipment.
+The school also has a wide range of sensory resources used to stimulate and develop specific senses, for supporting communication and for facilitating curriculum access, such as Braille or MOON embossed, talking or light / music toys and equipment.